 The Faculty Grievance Advisor may consult with the Office of Legal Affairs on legal determinations, such as whether the facts described in the petition would violate an applicable right or privilege based on federal or state law.
 If the Faculty Grievance Advisor determines that the petition is incomplete in any respect, the Faculty Grievance Advisor shall require the petitioning faculty member (“petitioner”) to correct the deficiency before the petition is further considered.
 If the petition was not timely filed, the Faculty Grievance Advisor may dismiss the petition or waive the time requirement for good cause shown.
 Petitions dismissed for untimeliness by the Faculty Grievance Advisor may be appealed to the Grievance Committee.
 The Grievance Committee’s decision regarding whether to extend the time period for filing is final and not subject to further appeal.

 2. The Lead Investigator shall determine whether the petition contains allegations of discrimination based on protected status, in violation of University Policy 501, Nondiscrimination and Procedures for Addressing Reports of Discrimination.
 If so, the Lead Investigator will review the allegations to determine whether informal resolution or investigation is appropriate.
 The Lead Investigator shall make that determination applying the Procedures for Review of Discrimination Complaints.
 If the Lead Investigator conducts an investigation, the results of the investigation will be reported to the Grievance Committee, along with a recommendation regarding whether the Lead Investigator determines that there is sufficient evidence in support of the petitioner’s allegation to warrant a hearing.
-The Grievance Committee will then determine whether a hearing shall be held.
+If the Grievance Committee determines that a hearing shall be held, it will follow the process described in Procedures for Review of Discrimination Complaints.

-3. The Faculty Grievance Advisor shall provide notice to the respondent administrator(s) of petitions that warrant further review and are not otherwise subject to the Lead Investigator’s review.
+3. The Faculty Grievance Advisor shall provide notice to the respondent of petitions that warrant further review and are not otherwise subject to the Lead Investigator’s review.
+Hereinafter, the term “respondent” is used to refer to one or more administrators named in the grievance.

 4. The University recognizes the importance of resolving employment related problems and concerns efficiently.
 Although not required, the Faculty Grievance Advisor may, if deemed appropriate in the relevant circumstances, encourage faculty members to seek informal resolution through an informally mediated discussion of any employment-related grievances with the relevant administrator, and, if appropriate, with that administrator’s supervisor.
 Where informal resolution is used to resolve the grievance, the proposed resolution of the grievance must be based on any terms that are mutually acceptable to the faculty member and to the appropriate administrator(s) and be shared with the Faculty Grievance Advisor for final review and approval.
 Approval will be contingent on a determination that the proposed resolution is consistent with applicable law and University policies and procedures.